-Both lie near one another in what is now Greater St Petersburg, about 11 km (7 ml) due south of the SHM, towards the north of Moskovsky rayon (Moscow District), between Moskovsky prospekt (Moscow Avenue) to the west and prospekt Yuriya Gagarina (Yury Gagarin Avenue) to the east, just north of Moskovskaya ploshchad (Moscow Square).
-(Moskovsky prospekt is a section of the great M10 highway that runs all the way from the border with Finland to Moscow.)
+Both lie in what is now Greater St Petersburg, approximately 81⁄2 km (51⁄2 miles) due south of the Hermitage.
+Close to one another, they are situated towards the north of the Moskovskiy rayon (Moscow District), between Moskovskiy prospect (Moscow Avenue) to the west, and prospekt Yuriya Gagarina (Yury Gagarin Avenue) to the east; just north of Moskovskaya ploshchad (Moscow Square).
+Moskovskiy prospekt is a section of the great M10 road which runs south all the way from the border with Finland via St Petersburg to Moscow.
 The nearest Metro stations are Moskovskaya (Moscow) and Park Pobedy (Victory Park).

 The palace's address is ulitsa Gastello 15 (15 Gastello Street).
-It is generally referred to in English as Chesme (or Chesmensky) Palace.
-It is harder to find than the church, as it is now totally embedded within the buildings of the Chesme site of the State University of Aerospace Instrumentation (SUAI).
-Searchers are advised to ask directions to the State University or to the palace itself, and then look out for its distinctive central tower or one of its turrets, clearly visible from outside the University's perimeter (see Figures 24-29 on pages 20-22 above).
+It is generally referred to in English as Chesme (or Chesmenskiy) Palace.
+It is harder to find than the church, being now totally embedded within the State University of Aerospace Instrumentation (SUAI).
+Searchers are advised to ask directions to the State University, or to the palace itself, and then look out for the triangular palace's distinctive central tower, or one of its turrets, all of which are visible from outside the University's perimeter (see Figures 24-29 on pages 20-22 above).
 It is not open to visitors.

 The church's address is ulitsa Lensoveta 12 (12 Lensoveta Street).
-It is generally referred to in English as Chesme Church, or the Church of St John the Baptist at Chesme Palace.
-It is impossible to miss, standing by itself with no other buildings nearby, its entire outer surface covered with vertical white ribs against a pink background, looking like a gigantic piece of patisserie.
+It is generally referred to in English as Chesme church, or the Church of St John the Baptist at Chesme Palace.
+It is impossible to miss it, standing by itself with no nearby buildings, its entire outer surface covered with vertical white ribs against a pink background, looking like a gigantic piece of patisserie.
 It is open to visitors.